Multi-timescale time encoding for CNN prediction of Fenna-Matthews-Olson energy-transfer dynamics: Results and discussions

-In Eq.(\ref{eq10})\(\thicksim\)(\ref{eq11}), \(n\) represents the number of corresponding parameter, and the subscript \(j\) denotes the \(j\)-th site in Eq.(\ref{eq12}).Following this procedure, a feature matrix with dimensions \(7,111,125 \times 104\) is constructed, accompanied by a label matrix of dimensions \(7,111,125 \times 13\).
-Transforming the dataset into this matrix format enables the CNN to efficiently process the data while maintaining high predictive accuracy, making it a suitable choice for training and prediction.
+Here, \(n\) denotes the number of corresponding parameters, and \(j\) indicates the \(j\)-th site.
+Following this procedure, the feature matrix has dimensions \(7{,}111{,}125 \times 104\), and the label matrix has dimensions \(7{,}111{,}125 \times 13\).
+This matrix representation allows the CNN to efficiently process the dataset while maintaining high predictive accuracy.

-In the resulting matrix, the first column corresponds to the population value of the current energy level at a given time.
-Columns 2\(\thicksim\)7 contain the absolute values of the population differences between the current energy level and the others at that same time, while columns 8\(\thicksim\)13 represent the sums of the populations of the current energy level and the others at that moment.
-Subsequently, the convolutional output matrix is compared with the label matrix to compute the loss, for which the mean squared error (MSE) is adopted in this study.
-Through iterative backpropagation and continuous optimization, the final CNN model is obtained (\href{https://github.com/zsczhao/Code-for-CNN}{Codes-for-CNN}).
+The first feature column corresponds to the population of the current energy site, columns 2\(\sim\)7 contain absolute population differences with other sites, and columns 8\(\sim\)13 represent the population sums.
+The CNN output matrix is compared with the label matrix using absolute relative error (ARE) as the loss function.
+Iterative back--propagation and optimization yield the trained CNN model .

-In Fig.~\ref{Fig3}, the CNN model incorporating the refined redundant time-functions was validated for predicting the evolution of the seven-site configuration over a 7 ps timescale.
-Under the given environmental parameters (\(\lambda = 15 \ \text{cm}^{-1}\), \(\gamma = 175 \ \text{cm}^{-1}\), and \(T = 155 \ \text{K}\)), the green solid lines (theoretical values) and the black dashed lines (CNN-predicted values) exhibit near-complete overlap, indicating a strong agreement between the theoretical calculations and the model's predictions.
+Fig.~\ref{Fig3} demonstrates that the CNN, using refined redundant time-functions, accurately predicts the seven-site evolution over 7 \(ps\).
+The theoretical and predicted trajectories exhibit near-complete overlap, confirming model fidelity.

-In recent studies such as Ref.\cite{1Ullah2021SpeedingUQ,HerreraRodrguez2020ConvolutionalNN}, recursive methods have been employed to predict quantum dynamics, where each step's prediction depends on the outcome of the previous one.
-However, these methods are often susceptible to error accumulation over time, which compromises long-term prediction accuracy.
-In contrast, the approach presented in this work introduces a non-recursive convolutional neural network (CNN) architecture that directly predicts the excitation energy transfer (EET) dynamics over the entire temporal domain, without relying on the previous step's result.
-This architecture not only prevents error propagation but also reduces computational costs, making it more efficient and accurate, especially when applied to long-term predictions over 100 ps.
-Furthermore, the incorporation of refined redundant time-functions provides a more robust temporal encoding, enabling the model to capture the multi-timescale nature of quantum dynamics.
-These innovations make our approach a significant improvement over previous methods that struggled with long-term stability and computational efficiency.
+Unlike recursive methods~\cite{1Ullah2021SpeedingUQ,HerreraRodrguez2020ConvolutionalNN}, where each step depends on the previous output and is susceptible to error accumulation, our non-recursive CNN predicts EET dynamics directly over the entire temporal domain, reducing computational cost and enhancing long-term stability.
+The redundant time-functions further enable the model to capture multi-timescale quantum dynamics accurately.